Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/track-beacon.md

 ## Using beacon values in Experience Platform Launch rules

-In the above code samples, attributes are being set in the client-side user profile.
-We can use those attributes when creating a rule in Experience Platform Launch to give a custom experience or take a specific action when the user is near a beacon.
+In the code samples above, attributes are set in the client-side user profile.
+We can use these attributes when creating a rule in Experience Platform Launch to provide a custom experience or to take a specific action when the user is near a beacon.

 ### Beacon data in rule conditions

-Mix-and-match beacon data in conditions to determine the specific audience for your action.
+In conditions, you can mix-and-match beacon data to determine the specific audience for your action.
 You can use the following beacon-related variables:

 * UUID \(`a.beacon.uuid`\)
 * Major ID \(`a.beacon.major`\)
 * Minor ID \(`a.beacon.minor`\)
 * User Proximity \(`a.beacon.prox`\)

-Configure your condition by selecting the `Profile` extension, choosing `Profile Value` as a condition type, and entering in the desired variable.
-The following image shows an example of a condition which will pass when the Major ID \(`a.beacon.major`\) of the beacon is equal to `12`:
+Configure your condition by selecting the `Profile` extension, selecting `Profile Value` as the condition type, and typing the variable.
+The following graphic shows an example of a condition that passes when the Major ID \(`a.beacon.major`\) of the beacon is equal to `12`:

 ![](../../.gitbook/assets/beacon-condition.png)